13th November 2025

 In a statement, the Caja Granada Foundation noted that all of the transported works had been under continuous video surveillance from the moment they arrived, three days earlier.

-Police were alerted to the disappearance and confirmed the painting’s recovery on Friday, though no details were released regarding where it was found.
+Police were alerted to the disappearance and confirmed the painting’s recovery on Friday.

 ‘Initial investigations suggest that the painting may not have been loaded onto the transport truck,’ said a statement from the National Police.